John Chancellor Award

 The John Chancellor Award for Excellence in Journalism, founded in 1995, is presented each year to a reporter with courage, character and integrity for cumulative professional accomplishments.
 The prize honors the legacy of pioneering television correspondent and longtime NBC News anchor John Chancellor. #ChancellorAward

-Read the full announcement here.
+Read the full announcement here

 How to Enter

-Nominations for the 2024 John Chancellor Award will open in March of 2024.
+Nominations for the 2025 John Chancellor Award are open as of March 25, 2025.

 To be entered for consideration, journalists must be nominated.
 The nominator will need to fill out the Chancellor Application form.
+NOTE: This link will not access the form until March 25.

 For print nominations: a pdf file with legible pages of the nomination material is recommended.